 - Mackerel Cove Beach– If you’re looking for a great place to explore and find crabs, fish, sea glass, clams, and so much more this is the place.
 Nestled on the beautiful island Jamestown, this beach is sure to make you feel peaceful and relaxed.
 Every time we visit this beach my kids make “aquariums” full of marine life.
 I love their little imaginations.
 This beach is very secluded from the waves and doesn’t get deep very quickly so you’re family can swim and play at ease.
 You do have to pay to park but it’s only $15 a day.

 I must say I think it’s a Rhode Island thing but most beaches have a fee to park.
 That was something I had to get used to when we moved here but the views and fun are worth every penny.
+Make sure you have a little cash on hand to pay for your parking spot.

 What to pack in your beach bag for the family?